CoursesDay One with Sanity StudioDisplay content in a Next.js front end

 • @sanity/image-url contains helper functions to take image data from Sanity and create a URL

-Note: This exercise focuses on the basics for getting started.
+Note: This lesson focuses on the basics for getting started.
 For projects going into production, there are more factors to consider: caching and revalidation, live previews, and other performance enhancements that require a bit more setup and consideration.

 npm run dev